vapoursynth/vapoursynth/doc/functions/expr.rst

    If you mix clips with different input formats this must be taken into consideration.

+   When the output format uses 1 byte per sample, the result of the expression is clamped to [0, 255] before it is stored in the output frame.
+When the output format uses 2 bytes per sample, the result of the expression is clamped to [0, 65535], irrespective of the number of bits actually used.
+   When the output format uses float samples, the result of the expression is stored without any clamping.

    By default the output *format* is the same as the first input clip's format.
    You can override it by setting *format*.
 The only restriction is that the output *format* must have the same subsampling as the input *clips* and be